ros2-gbp/ros2_control-release/hardware_interface/doc/mock_components_userdoc.rst

   Creates fake command interfaces for faking sensor measurements with an external command.
   Those interfaces are usually used by a :ref:`forward controller <forward_command_controller_userdoc>` to provide access from ROS-world.

-disable_commands (optional; boolean; default: false) Disables mirroring commands to states.
-  This option is helpful to simulate an erroneous connection to the hardware when nothing breaks, but suddenly there is no feedback from a hardware interface.
-  Or it can help you to test your setup when the hardware is running without feedback, i.e., in open loop configuration.

 position_state_following_offset (optional; double; default: 0.0)
   Following offset added to the commanded values when mirrored to states.